raspberrypilearning/poo-near-you/worksheet2.md

     ```

     Here's what this code does:
-    - `var incident_location =` - Create a variable called `incident_location` (this is the same name as the variable we deleted earlier)
+    - `var incident_location =` - Create a variable called `incident_location` (this is deliberately the same name as the variable we deleted earlier)
     - `data[i]["Street"]` - The `$getJSON` function gives us the `data` from the JSON file.
 Each time the `$.each` loop runs, it looks at a new item of data.
 The item is currently looking at is item `[i]`.
-From the current item, we want to look specifically at the `["Street"]`
+From the current data, we want to look specifically at the `["Street"]`
     - `+ ", Nottingham UK"` - We are adding on "Nottingham, UK" to the street name.
 This is so the Geocoder has a bit more information about the location when it looks it up - for example there may be lots of streets in the UK with the same name, so we need to be specific that we want the one in Nottingham.

 1. We will only plot the first 10 items from the data.
-This is because using the geocoder is "expensive" in computational terms, so Google Maps imposes a quota on how many geocodes you can do per day, and how quickly you can do them.
-If you attempt to geocode all of the data at once, your code will fail after the first 10 because the requests are too quick for the geocoder API.
-Add in this block of code immediately after `var incident_location` to tell the page to stop processing after the first 10 results:
+This is because using the geocoder is "expensive" in computational terms, so Google Maps has a quota on how many geocodes you can do per day, and how quickly you can do them.
+If you attempt to geocode all of the data at once, your code will fail after the first 10 because the requests are too quick for the geocoder API and Google stops letting you use the geocoder!
+Add in this block of code immediately after `var incident_location` to tell the loop to stop after the first 10 results:

     ```JavaScript
     if( i == 10 ){ return false; }
     ```

-1. Now highlight all of the `geocoder` code.
-Move this code so that it is immediately after the `var incident_location` line.
+1. Now highlight all of your existing `geocoder` code.
+Move this code so that it is also inside the curly brackets, immediately after the `if` statement you added in the previous step.
 Your final code should look like this:

     ```JavaScript
     $.getJSON(data_file, function(data){